aleksa007/Process-Mining-Business-Intelligence-Challenge/README.md

 - master
 - develop

+It is called the GitFlow and more can be found at https://nvie.com/posts/a-successful-git-branching-model/

 We will be working on the _develop_ branch and merging with _master_ once it's tested and 'deployable'.

 _"The master branch is meant to be stable, and it is the social contract of